-As Approved by the Board on December 8, 2020.
+As Approved by the Board

 Plan Approvals: The Brevard County Transit Services Agency Safety Plan must be reviewed and approved annually by the Brevard County Transit Services accountable executive and the Brevard County Board of County Commissioners.
 Then the approved Plan is forwarded to the Florida Department of Transportation and the Space Coast Transportation Planning Organization.